-Coventry are on the rise and a four-match unbeaten run shows they are clinging on to hopes of an extended season through the play-offs.
+Coventry is on the rise and a four-match unbeaten run shows they are clinging on to hopes of an extended season through the play-offs.
 The Sky Blues drew last weekend to take their recent tally to two wins and a couple of shares, although there’s still much work to be done if they are to force their way into the top-six.
 Have they left it too late?
 They’ll certainly ask questions and ensure they finish on the front foot.
-Coventry are 9/5 second favourites with Bet365 and that’s value.
+Coventry is 9/5 second-favourite with Bet365 and that’s value.
 Back the away win in your accumulators.

 Luton v Rochdale

 Luton is out in front of League One and looking good value for a place in the Championship next season, probably as champions.
 Lifting the title will be their main aim while in the hunt, but promotion without the need for the play-offs is much more important to the board who will hopefully invest in the squad over the summer with the increased income that comes with a jump up to the second tier.
 The Hatters suffered a draw last weekend but remain on an unbeaten run, that share coming on the back of a run of impressive wins.
 Take the locals in your accumulators at 4/9 with Coral.
 Another draw is 10/3 through the same bookmaker.